Betti Numbers of Curves and Multiple-Point Loci: Introduction

-In order for the Eagon--Northcott cycles to carry their natural meaning, we further impose a condition which is global in nature.
-Fix a general divisor $T$ of degree $g-1-k$ general points on $C$.
+In order for the Eagon--Northcott cycles to carry their natural meaning, we further impose a condition which is \emph{global} in nature.
+Fix a general effective divisor $T$ of degree $g-1-k$ general points on $C$.
 To each minimal pencil $f_i$ of type I one naturally associates a rank $4$ quadric $Q_i \seq \PP^{g-1}$ following \cite{green-quadrics}, see Section \ref{GGP}.
 We say that $f_1, \ldots f_m$ are in \emph{geometrically general position} if there are no linear relations amongst the associated quadrics $\{Q_1, \ldots, Q_m\} \seq |\mathcal{O}_{\proj^{g-1}}(2)|$.
-This condition ensures that the Eagon--Northcott cycles $\mathcal{EN}_{m}$ carry geometric meaning.

-We say the minimal pencils are in \emph{general position} if they are all of type $I$ and are both infinitesimally and geometrically in general position.
-We now state our second result.
-For a pencil $L$ on a projective variety $X$, let $X_L$ denote the scroll swept out by the span of the divisors $D \in |L|$, \cite{schreyer1}. \begin{thm} Let $C$ be a smooth curve of genus $g$ and non-maximal gonality $k \leq \lfloor \frac{g+1}{2} \rfloor$, satisfying bpf-linear growth.
-Assume the minimal pencils are in general position and have ordinary ramification.
-Then